wentam/bottom-bracket/README.typ

 Emphasis on *default* because users of bottom-bracket have control over this through reader and printer macros.

+Note: reader and printer macros aren't properly exposed to the user bottom bracket yet.
+This is still WIP, though the design for how this will work is generally set.

 - Square brackets [] deliminate parrays.
 - All other characters besides whitespace placed next to eachother represent barrays
 - Double-quoted strings - byte strings - represent barrays and can use escape codes for bytes.